woutdp/live_svelte/guides/troubleshooting.md

 webdriver-manager update
 ```

-Also ensure `mix assets.js` has been run before E2E tests — the browser needs the built JS to function.
+Also ensure `mix assets.build` has been run before E2E tests — the browser needs the built JS to function.

 ## `mix live_svelte.install` Says "Task Not Found"